 The saying itself came from the fact that as birds get older they get tougher.
 Which means you have to prepare them in a special way.

 Which is what I’m bringing your way in this post.
-I want to discuss with you how to prepare and cook an older bird.
+I want to discuss with you how to prepare and cook a tough chicken.
 Plus, I’d like to share a few recipes that might work well when using an older bird.

 Let’s get started: